WeightWatchers Diet Review 2023: Does It Actually Work?

 Not a fad.
 Could be sustainable for you

 The cons of this dieting regiment seem to hit in two main categories: nutrition and money.

-- Could potentially encourage poor eating habits in the future or trigger eating disorders such as binge eating.
+Could potentially encourage poor eating habits in the future or trigger binge eating.
 Being on a calorie deficit may activate your hunger levels, which in turn can lead to overeating or yo-yo dieting.

-- If you need one-on-one coaching, you'll have to pay for the most expensive plan.
+If you want to attend workshops, you'll have to pay for the more expensive plan.

 The bottom line

-WW is not a one-size-fits-all program.
+WeightWatchers is not a one-size-fits-all program.
 It is not recommended if you don't have the time to plan or track your food each day.
 It's not for those who deeply struggle with self-control and portion sizing.
-It is great if you're looking for overall wellness advice, however, such as help tracking sleep, activity and water intake.
-There are little to no restrictions when customizing a dieting plan fit just for you.
+It is great if you're looking for overall wellness advice.
+There are few restrictions when customizing a dieting plan fit just for you.